 Let’s look at what we wanted and what we didn’t want:

 - We did not want 10 months of heat like Florida.
 We wanted a more temperate area.

 - According to Mexican law, foreigners cannot own a house within 50 kilometers of the coastline or 100 kilometers of the border.
 You can buy a house near the beach, but the bank technically owns it.
 Foreigners CAN own their own houses as long as they are in the interior of the country within these border parameters.

 - We didn’t want to be with all Americans.
 The purpose of moving to another country is to embrace that country’s culture and people.

 - We did want to be close to an airport and modern conveniences.

 - We did want to experience the culture around us.

 - We wanted more of an international community with good international food options.

 Tom did a lot of research to find the “perfect” place.
 Using Numbeo.com, he compared housing costs, crime, and various other factors between many Mexican cities against Orlando.
 Querétaro’s cost of living and low crime came out as a top contender.

-Besides the internet research, we also spent a good part of last year exploring different areas within the Colonial Highlands of Mexico.
+Besides the internet research, we also spent a good part of 2017 exploring different areas within the Colonial Highlands of Mexico.